How to watch SpaceX launch its triple-booster Falcon Heavy | Digital Trends

 How to watch

+The launch window opens at around 11 p.m.
+ET (8 p.m.
+PT), though SpaceX has yet to confirm the precise time.

-A live webcast of this mission will begin about 15 minutes before lift-off.
+A live webcast will begin about 15 minutes before liftoff.
 You can watch it via the player embedded at the top of this page or via SpaceX’s YouTube channel, which will carry the same feed.
 If there are any late changes to the schedule due to weather or technical issues, the details will be shared by SpaceX on its X (formerly Twitter) account.

-Note: UPDATE: SpaceX called off Wednesday night’s Falcon Heavy launch just a few minutes before it was set to lift off.
-The company is now targeting Thursday night for the mission.
-Full details below.